Nehru College of Engineering and Research Centre: Death of Jishnu Pranoy

-Student Suicide Controversy

 An 18-year old computer science student named Jishnu Pranoy was found hanging in his hostel bathroom on 6, January 2017 due to harassment by the college management allegedly after he was caught cheating in university semester exam.
 There were torture marks on Jishnu's body and the college authorities also refused to take him to the hospital.
 The death of the student caused violent protests with many students coming out and sharing the harassment they are facing in this college.
 It was reportedly revealed there are torture rooms in the college where students are assaulted.
 Students are also fined for beards longer than 0.02 millimeter.
 Students are not allowed to have girlfriends or sit on the same bench with girls in the classroom.
 Even cutting cakes in the classroom for celebrating birthdays is banned in this college.
 Kerala state Human Rights Commission has sought a report on this matter.